yonebayashi/testy-cache/README.md

 We crafted tests for the following desired functionality for both the cases where Evictor is a *nullptr* evictor and when it is a FIFO Evictor:

-Markup: * get should not retreive a key that wasn't inserted.
+ 		* get should not retreive a key that wasn't inserted.
 		* Cache should handle 100 insertions without crashing.
 		* Cache should handle 100 deletions without crashing.
 		* get should retreive a key that was inserted (with 1 item in cache).